Isfahan: History

 Human habitation in the Isfahan region can be traced back to the Palaeolithic period.
 Archaeologists have found artifacts dating back to the Palaeolithic, Mesolithic, Neolithic, Bronze, and Iron ages.
-During the Median rule, Isfahan became a regional centre, especially from the benefits of the Zayandehrud River.
+During Median rule, Isfahan became a regional centre, especially due to the benefits of the Zayandehrud River.
 It was a religiously and ethnically diverse city during the reign of Cyrus the Great, and exhibited religious tolerance.

-The Arabs captured Isfahan in 642 CE.
+The Muslim Arabs captured Isfahan in 642 CE.
 They made it the capital of al-Jibal province.
-The city further grew under the Buyid dynasty, and under the Seljuk dynasty.
-With the fall of the Seljuks in 1200 CE, the city temporarily declined but regained its importance during the Safavid era (1501–1736) with the city's golden age under the rule of Abbas the Great who also moved his capital from Qazvin to Isfahan.
+The city further grew under the Buyid and Seljuk dynasties.
+After the fall of the Seljuks in 1200 CE, the city temporarily declined.
+It regained its importance during the Safavid era (1501–1736), with the city experiencing a golden age under the rule of Abbas the Great, who moved his capital from Qazvin to Isfahan.
 During his reign, Turkish, Armenian, and Persian craftsmen were forcefully resettled in the city to ensure its prosperity.
-Later, the city also had enclaves for people of Georgian, Circassian, and Daghistani descent.
-The city once again declined after the Siege of Isfahan by Afghan invaders in 1722.
+Later, the city also had enclaves for people of Georgian, Circassian, and Daghestani descent.

 In the 20th century, Isfahan was resettled by many people from southern Iran, especially during the population migrations at the start of the century and in the 1980s following the Iran–Iraq War.